SamPassmore/Passmore_Kinspace/README.md

 The analysis and figures can be run from the Makefile, found in the home directory.
 The Makefile should be run in the following steps (available via `make help`):

-1. `make data` will process the kinbank data into the right format
+1. `make data` initialises the Kinbank git submodule
-2. `make subset` will subset the data for each generational subset
+2. `make subset` subsets the data for each generational domain (siblings, g0, g1, g2, niblings)
-3. `make matrix` will create structural matrices for each generational subset
+3. `make matrix` creates structural vectors and distance matrices for each generational subset
-4. `make cluster` will use the structural matrices to estimate clusters
-5. `make umap` will project the structural matrices into a two dimensional space and create the figures.
+4. `make cluster` applies HDBSCAN clustering to the structural matrices and projects them into two dimensions using UMAP

-At this point, I manually review the clustering output to determine the the qualitative meaning of each cluster, and prepare the data for post-hoc analysis.
+At this point, manually review the clustering output to determine the qualitative meaning of each cluster, and prepare the data for post-hoc analysis.
 To view the summarised output download the file `Supplementary Tables.xlsx` in the home of this repository.

+5. `make global` calculates silhouette scores and global frequency distributions for each cluster
-6. `make global` performs the post-hoc tests of cluster stability
+6. `make trees` fits decision trees to characterise the key distinctions within each cluster
+7. `make tables_figures` generates all paper tables and figures
+8. `make supp_tables` generates the supplementary tables
+9. `make network_model` fits the Bayesian network model

 Running the entire analysis should take less than 1 hour.

 **For assitance please contact Sam Passmore (samuel.passmore [at] anu.edu.au)**